 Other Things To Do: Nothing much, except catching fish and a lot of warm sunshine.
 You could take your partner there and get a bit naughty.

 Bremer Bay, Western Australia (WA)

-As we rode along the southern coast of WA, I could not help but be overwhelmed with the sheer number of gorgeous water bodies that my eyes came across.
-Each deserves a mention, but the Bremer Bay is probably the most special.
+As we rode along the southern coast of WA, I could not help but be overwhelmed by the sheer number of gorgeous water bodies that my eyes came across.
+Each deserves mention, but the Bremer Bay is probably the most special.
 You may be surprised to know it has a living population of around 250 people.
 And yet, it remains one of the most secluded and exotic beaches that the country offers.
 Two things: snow white sand and teal blue waters.
 Need I say more?